My current projects explore novel healthcare technologies, AI interaction with patients and providers, and ubiquitous computing in healthcare.

-My current projects investigate how new methods can increase the availability of social support to older adults and enhance learning in addressing security and privacy challenges.
+My previous projects investigated technologies to help older adults address privacy and security threats.
+I explored how new methods can increase the availability of social support to older adults and enhance learning in addressing online safety challenges.

 1. Supporting Older Adults with Social and Expert Helpers

-We evaluated a support application to help older adults to address mobile phishing attacks, whether the help should receive from social (family and friends) or an expert (a random professional person).
+We evaluated a support application to help older adults to address mobile phishing attacks, whether the help should receive from social (family and friends) or a volunteer.

 The support application allows seekers to take a screenshot of a mobile situation, draw and write on the screenshot, and send the helpers.
 Then, the helpers can respond to the seeker and write explanations on how to address the situation.